spiral/toolkit/packages/notifications/readme.md

 Removing notification.
 Default URL is `/api/notifications/read` that will be used with POST request with 'id' as single or array of ids of notifications.

+Response from removing notification is expected to match list response, i.e. to have actual notification list and unread counter

 (Optional) Implement WS interface.
 WebSocket client accepts message with custom body.
 Configure in tag like so (see docs here     https://github.com/spiral/websocket-client#sfsocket-constructor-options )